-If networks A and B are both non-AAS, then the separation distance can be calculated using the protection ratio of I/N=-6 dB or determined by simulation based on the agreed average UL throughput loss (e.g. 5% network cluster average UL throughput loss or 50% nearest cell UL throughput loss) between the two concerned mobile operators.
+If networks A and B are both non-AAS, then the separation distance can be calculated using the protection ratio of I/N=-6 dB or determined by simulation based on the agreed average UL throughput loss (e.g. 5% network cluster average UL throughput loss) between the two concerned mobile operators.

-If either network A or B or both adopt AAS BSs, then the separation distance has to be determined by simulations based on the agreed average UL throughput loss (e.g. 5% network cluster average UL throughput loss or 50% nearest cell UL throughput loss) between the two concerned mobile operators.
+If either network A or B or both adopt AAS BSs, then the separation distance has to be determined by simulations based on the agreed average UL throughput loss (e.g. 5% network cluster average UL throughput loss) between the two concerned mobile operators.